Forex Trading Terms: Pips, Lots, Spreads and Leverage

 Common Mistakes with Forex Trading Terms

-Even experienced traders aren't immune to making mistakes and misunderstanding forex trading terminology.
-Here are a few common mistakes you should avoid:
+Even experienced traders are not immune to making mistakes and misunderstanding forex trading terminology.
+Here are a few common mistakes to avoid:

 - Not fully understanding spread, especially during times of high market volatility.

-- Overusing or misusing forex leverage, which can lead to high risk and rapid losses.
+- Overusing or misusing forex leverage, which can lead to rapid losses.

 - Not knowing how many pips a trade must move in order to become profitable after spread.